 By law, private student loan issuers must show customers the APR.
 The law requires this to facilitate a clear understanding of the actual interest rates and fees applicable to their agreements.
 In the U.S., the calculation and disclosure of APR is governed by the Truth in Lending Act.

-Tip: While U-fi and many private student loan lenders do not charge an origination fee, some lenders do.
+Tip: While U-fi From Nelnet and many private student loan lenders do not charge an origination fee, some lenders do.
 Be sure to carefully read the loan terms before applying for and accepting a loan.

 Why is it important to know the APR if I know the student loan interest rate?

 As mentioned above, the APR gives a more complete picture of the cost of borrowing.
 For student loans and student loan refinancing, if the lender doesn’t charge an origination fee and you immediately begin making full principal and interest payments, the interest rate and the APR will likely be the same.
 However, if the lender charges an origination fee or you defer making principal and/or interest payments while you are in school, your APR will not likely be the same as your interest rate.
 By looking at both the interest rate and the APR, you will be able to get a clearer picture of your expected monthly payment and the total cost of the loan.

 Does the interest rate and APR tell the complete story?

 Interest rates and the APRs are useful tools to help understand the cost of borrowing and to compare different loans.
 But, they don’t always tell the complete story.
 For instance, federal Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans come with an origination fee, but the fee is deducted from the loan disbursements, so the origination fee is not included in the APR.
 Thus, if you took out a $10,000 federal Direct PLUS Loan with its 4.272% origination fee, you would only receive $9,572.80, but you would have to pay back the entire $10,000, plus any accrued interest on the loan.